 Use audio editing software to produce a 90-second to 2-minute audio story on your topic (5 seconds of wiggle room – but anything beyond that is -5 points per second over/under time).
-The piece is an audio sidebar, fleshing out some angle of the piece you find interesting but are not fully addressing in the text version.
+The piece is an audio sidebar, fleshing out some angle of your topic that you find interesting but are not fully addressing in the text version.
 You must also provide a transcript of your audio story to your TA.

 We ask that you use Adobe Audition to edit your audio pieces.
 To get this piece on your final site, you’ll want to upload it to Soundcloud.
 You can embed that Soundcloud link directly onto your site (for free).

 Do not fall into the trap of simply retelling your text story in audio.
 Think about a distinct angle and how audio can bring to life something that might not have come through in text.
 Use the medium for all it is worth.